Tuesday, March 24, 2026

 1) Corporate Portfolio Office

-This is not a reporting team.
-It is an empowered function that can:
+This is not a reporting team but an empowered function that can

 • move resources between categories